 Through touring, operating our own venue and online distribution we have brought immersive media to tens of thousands of audience members.
 We have researched our audience members responses to a wide range of content, marketing and exhibition styles and continuously presented this insight back to the sector.

-Founded by BAFTA-winning Catherine Allen, who led the creation of two of the BBC’s first VR experiences, Limina’s goal is to make immersive media more accessible by diversifying audiences and widening participation in the emerging sector.
+Founded by ex-BBC commissioner, Chris Sizemore and BAFTA-winning Catherine Allen, Limina’s overarching goal is to make immersive media more accessible by diversifying audiences and widening participation in the emerging sector.